py5coding/py5book/content/importing_py5_code.md

 ```

 To reiterate, your py5 module code should obtain a `py5.Sketch` instance and
 then only use that instance to access py5's methods and variables.
+If you don't
+do this, your py5 module code will only work for users coding in Module Mode.
+If
+the module is just for yourself, that's fine, but if you will distribute it to
+others, it is recommened that you follow these guidelines.

 (importing_imported_mode_code)=
 ## Importing Imported Mode Code